BurnedPort/CS-370-PirateAgent/README.md

 Throughout this course, I applied key concepts from **reinforcement learning and neural networks** to real-world-style problems.
 I learned how agents make sequential decisions, balance short-term versus long-term rewards, and improve performance through experience.

 ## Connection to Computer Science
 Computer scientists design algorithms and systems that solve complex problems and improve everyday life.
-The pirate agent project demonstrates this by teaching a machine to learn through feedback rather than explicit instructions—mirroring how AI systems are applied in robotics, cybersecurity, and automation.
+The pirate agent project demonstrates this by teaching a machine to learn through feedback rather than explicit instructions-mirroring how AI systems are applied in robotics, cybersecurity, and automation.

 When I approach a problem as a computer scientist, I start by **breaking it into smaller, testable components**, identifying data flows, and iterating through experiments to refine performance.
 This mindset encourages creativity while keeping solutions grounded in logic and evidence.